Skip to Main Content

 Dyslexia

-A Neuropsychologist's Perspective on Dyslexia Tutoring
+A Neuropsychologist's Perspective on Orton Gillingham Tutoring

 February 11, 2022

-As a neuropsychologist, I specialize in the science of brain behavior relationships.
+As a neuropsychologist, I specialize in the science of brain-behavior relationships.
 It's my mission to make these things relevant for you in real life.
 The following are some of my thoughts on the connection between neuroscience and dyslexia tutoring:

 Dyslexia tutoring approaches that are based in the science of reading, such as Orton-Gillingham-based methods, capitalize on this principle in the following ways: